-Put simply, the decision said that under Australian law, Indigenous people have rights to land – rights that existed before colonisation and which still exist.
+Put simply, the decision said that under Australian law, Aboriginal people have rights to land – rights that existed before colonisation and which still exist.
 This right is called native title.

 By a majority of six to one, the High Court ruled that native title to land is recognised by the common law of Australia, throwing out forever the legal fiction that when Australia was "discovered" by Captain Cook in 1788 it was terra nullius, an empty or uncivilised land.

 The case centred on the Murray Islands in the eastern part of the Torres Strait Islands between Australia and Papua New Guinea.
 The Meriam people, led by Eddie Koiki Mabo, took the action to the High Court to overturn the doctrine of terra nullius.

 “... the Meriam people are entitled as against the whole world to possession, occupation, use and enjoyment of the lands of the Murray Islands”

 It was the first time that the High Court had considered the position of Indigenous people in Australian property law and their judgement was not restricted to the Murray Islands.

 Justice Brennan said: “... there may be other areas of Australia where an Aboriginal people, maintaining their identity and their customs, are entitled to enjoy their native title.”

 Reviewing the history of non-Aboriginal Australia, Justice Brennan wrote: “Aborigines were dispossessed of their land parcel by parcel, to make way for expanding colonial settlement.
 Their dispossession underwrote the development of the nation.”